-In creating a user agent for secure messaging, certificate, CRL, and certification path validation SHOULD be highly automated while still acting in the best interests of the user.
-Certificate, CRL, and path validation MUST be performed as per [KEYM] when validating a correspondent's public key.
+In creating a user agent for secure messaging, certificate, CRL, and certification path validation should be highly automated while still acting in the best interests of the user.
+Certificate, CRL, and path validation MUST be performed as per [RFC5280] when validating a correspondent's public key.
 This is necessary before using a public key to provide security services such as verifying a signature, encrypting a content-encryption key (e.g., RSA), or forming a pairwise symmetric key (e.g., Diffie-Hellman) to be used to encrypt or decrypt a content-encryption key.

-Certificates and CRLs are made available to the path validation procedure in two ways: a) incoming messages, and b) certificate and CRL retrieval mechanisms.
-Certificates and CRLs in incoming messages are not required to be in any particular order nor are they required to be in any way related to the sender or recipient of the message (although in most cases they will be related to the sender).
+Schaad, et al. Standards Track [Page 13] Certificates and CRLs are made available to the path validation procedure in two ways: a) incoming messages and b) certificate and $\ensuremath{\mathsf{CRL}}$ retrieval mechanisms.
+Certificates and $\ensuremath{\mathsf{CRLs}}$ in incoming messages are not required to be in any particular order, nor are they required to be in any way related to the sender or recipient of the message (although in most cases they will be related to the sender).
 Incoming certificates and CRLs SHOULD be cached for use in path validation and optionally stored for later use.
 This temporary certificate and CRL cache SHOULD be used to augment any other certificate and CRL retrieval mechanisms for path validation on incoming signed messages.

 When verifying a signature and the certificates that are included in the message, if a signingCertificate attribute from RFC 2634 [ESS] or a signingCertificateV2 attribute from RFC 5035 [ESS] is found in an S/MIME message, it SHALL be used to identify the signer's certificate.
-Otherwise, the certificate is identified in an S/MIME message, either using the issuerAndSerialNumber, which identifies the signer's certificate by the issuer's distinguished name and the certificate serial number, or the subjectKeyIdentifier, which identifies the signer's certificate by a key identifier.
+Otherwise, the certificate is identified in an S/MIME message, using either (1) the issuerAndSerialNumber, which identifies the signer's certificate by the issuer's distinguished name and the certificate serial number or (2) the subjectKeyIdentifier, which identifies the signer's certificate by a key identifier.

-When decrypting an encrypted message, if a SMIMEEncryptionKeyPreference attribute is found in an encapsulating SignedData, it SHALL be used to identify the originator's certificate found in OriginatorInfo.
-See [CMS] for the CMS fields that reference the originator's and recipient's certificates.
+When decrypting an encrypted message, if an SMIMEEncryptionKeyPreference attribute is found in an encapsulating SignedData, it SHALL be used to identify the originator's certificate found in OriginatorInfo.
+See [RFC5652] for the CMS fields that reference the originator's and recipient's certificates.

 4.3.
-Certificate and CRL Signing Algorithms and Key Sizes
+Certificate and CRL Signing Algorithms, and Key Sizes

-Certificates and Certificate Revocation Lists (CRLs) are signed by the certificate issuer.
+Certificates and CRLs are signed by the certificate issuer.
 Receiving agents: